Greenock and Port Glasgow Tramways

 Uniforms

-Photographs have survived which depict staff working the horse-drawn services operated by each of the above companies — these clearly show that both conductors and drivers wore informal but robust attire: greatcoats, coachmen's coats, jackets and hats, the latter more often than not, the bowler.
+Photographs have survived that depict staff working the horse-drawn services operated by both the Vale of Clyde Tramways Company (1873-1893) and the Greenock and Port Glasgow Tramways Company (1889-1901); these clearly show that both conductors and drivers wore informal but robust attire: greatcoats, coachmen's coats, jackets and hats, the latter more often than not, the bowler.
 No badges or licences of any description appear to have been worn.

-The G&PGTCo was eventually acquired by the British Electric Traction Company, a concern which at its zenith either owned, part-owned or leased almost 50 tramway concerns across the British Isles.
-The photos below show G&PGTCo staff wearing the familiar and largely regulation BETCo uniform; although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.
-Staff working the new electric services, which were introduced in 1901, were issued with single-breasted jackets with five buttons (presumably brass and of the standard BETCo pattern — see link), a single breast pocket (on the bearer's left-hand side), and upright collars; the latter bore system initials, which somewhat unusually spanned both collars, 'G&P' on the bearer's right-hand side and 'GTCo' on the left-hand side (in individual brass letters).
-Caps were military in style with a tensioned crown (top) and carried the standard BETCo ‘Magnet & Wheel’ cap badge (see below) with an employee number below (all brass).
-This style of jacket appears to have been worn until the late-Edwardian era, when they were superseded — at least for motormen — by double-breasted 'lancer-style' tunics with five pairs of buttons (narrowing from top to bottom) and upright collars; the latter carried system initials on the bearer's right-hand collar ('G&PGT') and an employee number on the left.
+The G&PGTCo was eventually acquired by the British Electric Traction Company, a concern which at its zenith either owned, part-owned or leased around 50 tramway concerns across the British Isles.
+The photographs below show G&PGTCo staff wearing the familiar and largely regulation BETCo uniform; although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.
+Staff working the new electric services, which were introduced in 1901, were issued with single-breasted jackets with five buttons (presumably brass and of the standard BETCo pattern — see link), a single breast pocket (on the bearer's left-hand side), and stand-up collars; the latter bore system initials, which somewhat unusually spanned both collars, 'G & P' on the bearer's right-hand side and 'G T Co' on the left-hand side (in individual brass letters).
+The tensioned-crown peaked caps carried the standard BETCo ‘Magnet & Wheel’ cap badge (see below) with an employee number worn below (all brass).
+This style of jacket appears to have been worn until the late-Edwardian era, when it was superseded — at least for motormen — by double-breasted lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; the latter carried system initials on the bearer's right-hand collar ('G & P G T') and an employee number on the left.

 Tramcar crews were also issued with long, double-breasted greatcoats with five pairs of buttons, two waist-level pockets (with flap closures), epaulettes and high fold-over collars; whilst the latter were left plain, the epaulettes bore employee numbers.

-Inspectors wore single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and upright collars; the jackets were edged in a finer material than the main body of the jacket, with the collars bearing Inspector in embroidered script lettering.
-Headgear comprised the same military-style caps issued to tramcar crews, but with Inspector (in embroidered script lettering) on a hat band, above which was worn the standard BETCo cap badge.
-Inspectors were also issued with long, double-breasted greatcoats with high fold-over collars, but without epaulettes; the collars bore the grade — Inspector — in embroidered script lettering.
+Inspectors wore single-breasted jackets with hidden buttons (or more likely a hook and eye affair), and stand-up collars; the jackets were edged in a finer material than the main body of the jacket, with the collars bearing the grade — 'Inspector' — in embroidered script lettering.
+The tensioned-crown peaked caps also bore the grade in embroidered script lettering — 'Inspector' — but on a hat band, above which the standard BETCo cap badge was mounted.
+Inspectors were also issued with long, double-breasted greatcoats with high fold-over collars, but without epaulettes; the collars bore the grade — 'Inspector' — in embroidered script lettering.

-In common with the vast majority of UK tramway systems, female staff were employed during the Great War to replace men lost to the armed services; these ladies were initially employed as conductresses, but later went on to drive the trams too.
-They were issued with tailored single-breasted jackets with five buttons, lapels, two hip pockets, a breast pocket (with buttons closures) and a waist belt (with two button fastenings), along with a medium-length matching skirt; the jackets were devoid of badges.
-Headgear initially took the form of a felt bonnet with brim, though by the end of the war, these has been superseded by soft-topped baggy caps with glossy peaks; these usually bore the standard BETCo cap badge, though this was frequently substituted for a regimental 'sweetheart' badge.
+In common with the vast majority of UK tramway systems, female staff were employed during the Great War to replace men lost to the armed services; these ladies were initially employed as conductresses, but later on as motorwomen too, and from December 1917, inspectresses.
+Like many Scottish systems, the ladies were kept on well after the conclusion of the conflict.
+Female tramcar staff were issued with tailored, single-breasted jackets with five buttons, lapels, two hip pockets, a breast pocket (with button closures) and a waist belt (with two button fastenings), along with a medium-length matching skirt; the jackets were devoid of badges.
+Headgear initially took the form of a felt bonnet with brim, though by the end of the war, these has been superseded by baggy peaked caps with glossy peaks (often called as motor caps); these usually bore the standard BETCo cap badge, though this was frequently replaced by a regimental or sweetheart badge.

 For a history of the tramway, see: 'Tramways of Greenock, Gourock and Port Glasgow' by Ian L McCormack; the Scottish Tramway Museum Society (1975).